HamedSamavati/todo-app/README.md

 # TODO App

-This a todo application running on user's machine, keeping all data on the machine.
-It uses local storage.
+This is a todo application running on user's machine, keeping all data local and safe.
+It uses local storage with features like adding, editing, deleting, and modifying each todo in the table.
-The app is written by Javascript, HTML and CSS.
+The tech stack is: Javascript, HTML and CSS.

 ## live url:
 https://hamedsamavati.github.io/todo-app/